rolfvandekrol/NodeDB/CONCEPTS.md

      2. Amount: Single or Multiple.
 If an Endpoint is marked as Single,it means that every item that a Relationship of this Relationship Type could could point to with the active Endpoint, can have only one Relationship that points to it.
-This allows for an Article to have only on Author.
+This allows for an Article to have only one Author.

 Namespaces &amp; Prefixes
 -------------------------